Harvard-Neutrino/SIREN/resources/Detectors/visuals/README.md

 # DetectorVisuals.wl

-`DetectorVisuals.wl` is a Wolfram Language package that takes the detector dimension files in `/densities/` and the corresponding material file in `/materials/` to create a 3D visualisation in `MATHEMATICA`.
+`DetectorVisuals.wl` is a Wolfram Language package that takes the detector dimension files in `/densities/` and material file in `/materials/` to create a 3D model in `MATHEMATICA`.

-To use the package, first save your working notebook in the `\visuals\` directory, and add the `\path\to\visuals` to `$Path` so `MATHEMATICA` can find it.
+To call functions in the package, save the working notebook in `\visuals\` and add `\path\to\visuals` to `$Path` so `MATHEMATICA` can find the package file.

-If you correctly saved the working notebook in `\visuals\`, run
+If the notebook directory is correctly saved in `\visuals\`, run

 ```
 AppendTo[$Path, NotebookDirectory[]];
 ```

-so `MATHEMATICA` has access to the directory, then run
+to append `\path\to\visuals\` to `MATHEMATICA` so it has access to the package.
+Next, run

 ```
 << DetectorVisuals`
 ```

+to import the package.
 To create visualisation for an experiment, run

 ```
 Visuals["YourExperiment", {Excluded Modules}]
 ```

-to create the 3D model, excluding the specified parts of the detector.
+to create the 3D model, excluding specified parts of the detector.
 For more examples, check out `Det_Visuals_Examples.nb`.